jordanbell2357/jordanbell2357.github.io/_posts/.ipynb_checkpoints/2021-09-28-plato-theaetetus-checkpoint.md

 >
 > <TT>*THEAT.*</TT> So be it.

-[^1]: "MNEMOSYNE was the Titan goddess of memory and remembrance and the inventress of language and words."
+[^1]: "MNEMOSYNE was the Titan goddess of memory and remembrance and the inventress of language and words.

+    "As a Titan daughter of Ouranos (Uranus, Heaven), Mnemosyne was also a goddess of time.
+She represented the rote memorisation required to preserve the stories of history and the sagas of myth before the introduction of writing.
+In this role she was the mother of the Mousai (Muses) who were originally patron goddesses of poets of the oral tradition."
 [Theoi Project](https://www.theoi.com/Titan/TitanisMnemosyne.html)

 pp. 132-134, 197C-198D: